 Afterschool programs not only benefit students, but they also benefit families and communities.
 The following are positive outcomes for parents with children in afterschool program:

-Web Resources Supporting the Benefits of After School for Children, Families, Schools and Communities
+Web Resources Supporting the Benefits of Afterschool for Children/Youth, Families, Schools and Communities

 Coalition for Community Schools defines the concept of a community school and the positive results achieved in successful community school programs.

-Harvard Family Research Project (HFRP) contains information on strengthening family, school, and community partnerships.
-HFRP also specializes in early childhood care and education, promotes evaluation and accountability, and offers professional development.
-They have developed a database with information on research, evaluation and program development related to out of school time.
+Harvard Family Research Project contains information on strengthening family, school, and community partnerships.
+It also specializes in early childhood care and education, promotes evaluation and accountability, and professional development resources.